minio/docs/source/administration/bucket-replication/enable-server-side-multi-site-bucket-replication.rst

 This procedure uses the placeholder ``ALIAS`` to reference the :ref:`alias <alias>` each MinIO deployment being configured for replication.
 Replace these values with the appropriate alias for each MinIO deployment.

-This procedure assumes each alias corresponds to a user with the :ref:`necessary replication permissions <minio-bucket-replication-serverside-multi-permissions>`.
+This procedure assumes each alias corresponds to a user with the :ref:`necessary replication permissions <minio-bucket-replication-requirements>`.

 .. _minio-bucket-replication-multi-site-minio-cli-create-remote-targets: